lucacav/foc/README.md

 ---

 🚨 **Important**: this repository will be updated during the year according to the **actual pace** of the course.
 As soon as a module will be ready to be used, its description and purpose will appear in this README file.
-Course material not yet covered in class should be intended only as reference for past students and interested readers.
+Course material not yet covered in class should be intended only as reference for past students and interested readers, i.e., it may not be up to date.

-🦖 **<span style="color:red">Past students</span>**: material of past editions of the course has been "packed" into a yearly release.
-Material of the 2025/2026 edition, including the README containing various details on lectures, can be found [here](https://github.com/lucacav/foc/releases/tag/Course-2025-2026).
+🦖 **Past students**: material of previous editions of the course has been "packed" into a yearly release.
+Material of lectures for the academic year 2025/2026, including the README with various details on lectures, can be found [here](https://github.com/lucacav/foc/releases/tag/Course-2025-2026).

 The official language for the classes as well as for all the material is **english**.